alangardner-dev/new-laptop/README.md

 ### Install Raycast to replace MacOS Spotlight

-MacOS is a quick way to open applications, perform searches for files and many other tasks.
+MacOS Spotlight is a quick way to open applications, perform searches for files, and many other tasks.
 I have replaced Spotlight with [RayCast](https://www.raycast.com) because it has so many features: extensibility, snippets, integrated ChatGPT, and more.

 ```
 brew install raycast